D04: The Role of a Lietime

 DERF: Good luck, Bargie.
 We did something important here: killed the bright spirit you had and left behind a dusty old professional.
 Good luck.

-BARGIE: I'll never forget you, Derf.
-I'll always be grateful for you.
-And we'll definitely acknowledge our relationship in the future.
+BARGIE: I'll never forget you, Derf!
+I'll always be grateful for youuuu!
+And we'll definitely acknowledge our relationship in the future!

 BLEEZ: Alright, everyone.
 This is the big one.
 This is the climactic scene.
 This is why we all came to Holowood in the first place, is for this moment.

-ZAPZOP: That's not why I came to Holowood.
+ZAPZOP: That's—that’s not why I came to Holowood, but…

 BLEEZ: Okay.